Home

 • The management and quality of relationships with customers, suppliers and communities affected by the activities of the undertaking, including payment practices, especially with regard to late payment to small and medium sized undertakings

-• Rights of employees, occupational health & safety, further training
+• Rights of employees, occupational health & safety, further education

 This meets the change of societal requirements towards enterprises.
-Stakeholders expects that enterprises act ethically responsible and don't deteriorate (instead ideally improve) the natural and societal means of livelihood which the use through their business activitites.
-It's not enough any more just to comply with laws – that's just the"ethical baseline".
-Legitimacy ("licenso to operate") requires far better performance,,and room for manoeuvre ("license to grow") has to be earned instead of enforced.
+Stakeholders expect that enterprises act ethically responsible and don't deteriorate (instead ideally improve) the natural and societal means of livelihood which the use through their business activities.
+It's not enough any more just to comply with laws - that's just the "ethical baseline".
+Legitimacy ("licenso to operate") requires far better performance, and room for manoeuvre ("license to grow") has to be earned instead of enforced.
 Thus, the widening of focus from just financial KPIs to a comprehensive consideration of the social and environmental aspects and stakeholder interests is essential to ensure the future of the enterprise.
 Nonfinancial KPIs have to be integrated in the everyday management of the enterprise, their communication to stakeholders demonstrates transparency and openness to feedback.

 How to best prepare for it?

-The best start is an analyse of strenghts and weaknesses, opportunitites and threats (SWOT) fort he enterprise A mission statement (what is the purpose of the enterprise) should be established or revised.
+The best start is an analysis of strenghts and weaknesses, opportunitites and threats (SWOT) for the enterprise A mission statement (what is the purpose of the enterprise) should be established or revised.
 The already referenced stakeholder and materiality analysis helps to define the focus areas and material topics.
 Environmental and social reporting help to gather the required KPIs.
-Finally, aspiration level, strategy and medium to longterm goals shall be established..
+Finally, aspiration level, strategy and medium to longterm goals shall be established.

 A variety of frameworks like GRI, DNK, ISO 26000, CDP, Ecovadis and more already contain the largest part of the required reporting aspects.
 Thus, CSRD is only seemingly new.
 We have longterm experience with the mentioned frameworks and can support you with your sustainability reporting.